-If the accommodation is for an additional bedroom (e.g. for storage of medical equipment), BHA will perform a home visit to verify the use of the additional bedroom for the intended purpose initially during the request period, then subsequently during the annual housing quality standards inspection.
+If the accommodation is for an additional bedroom (e.g. for storage of medical equipment or live-in aide), BHA will perform a home visit to verify the use of the additional bedroom for the intended purpose initially during the request period, then subsequently during the annual housing quality standards inspection.

-2-II.F.
+2-III.F.
 PROGRAM ACCESSIBILITY FOR PERSONS WITH HEARING OR VISION IMPAIRMENTS